herluf-ba/herluf-ba.github.io/content/writing-a-static-site-generator-in-a-single-file.md

 Here's how I did it 🎉

 ## How to plan a site generator
 At its core, a Static Site Generator **eats some content data and spits out some HTML file(s)**.
 In my case, the "content data" is markdown files.
 Here's [the one for this post](https://github.com/herluf-ba/herluf-ba.github.io/blob/8a93a7e17596896b232dd9465ff09cf4c293a9cb/content/writing-a-static-site-generator-in-a-single-file.md).
-This is everything I want to feed my SSG, and still have it only spit out a single HTML file.
+This is everything I want to feed my SSG, and still have it spit out an HTML file.

 Besides the actual content data, I also want to add some common styling and some meta tags to each post.
 For that I'm going to use these very simple HTML templates:
 ```html